kathyzxu/embedOR/README.md

 # Testing embedOR algorithm in comparison with tSNE and UMAP

-The embedOR algorithm was tested against tSNE and UMAP on 13 dataset sources.
+The embedOR algorithm was tested against tSNE and UMAP on various datasets.
 Preprocessing scripts, visualizations, and results are documented.

 Notes:
 * The only non-scRNA-seq datasets are Wikipedia (text) and CIFAR (images), both of which were embedded into vector representations using machine learning models.